Ahmedigm/Google-Colab/README.md

-- 👋 Hello, thank you checking out my ReadMe.md repository.
+- 👋 Hello, thank you for checking out my ReadMe.md repository.
 I am Ahmed (@Ahmedigm), an aspiring full stack web/mobile developer from Nigeria.
 I can code in HTML, CSS, SQL, PHP and Python.
 - 👀 I am interested in creating solutions to real life and business problems using technology, data and creative thinking.
 - 🌱 I am currently learning to create games with Python and build applications on the blockchain with Haskell.
 - 💞️ I am looking to collaborate on any project relevant to my prior skills.